mint-metrics/mojito-website/website/docs/snowplow-storage-events.md

 -   Events
 -   Page views

 Even though we select all conversion events into the conversion tables, our reports ensure proper causality and attribution.
 Only conversions after a subject's first exposure are attributed to the experiment.
-Then, we can say: Treatment (`Cause`) -&gt; Conversion (`Effect`).
+Then, we can say: Treatment (`Cause`) -> Conversion (`Effect`).

 Snowplow data is insanely rich.
 You'll be able to perform much deeper analysis than you can in non-analytical split tetsing tools.